jzombie/pipper/README.md

 Pipper: **P**ackage **I**nstaller and **P**ython **P**roject **E**nvironment **R**unner

+## Why Not Use Poetry?

+Pipper simplifies working with pip and virtual environments in Python, particularly beneficial for those who prefer pip's standardized approach, especially when forking and modifying projects with `requirements.txt`` files.
+While Poetry offers its advantages, Pipper sticks to pip's workflow for seamless integration with these files.

+With Pipper, you can continue to use pip, because Pipper uses pip itself.

 ## Commands/Features

 Note: All commands can be run from *outside* of the virtual environment and will automatically launch as needed.